pablohdzvizcarra/my-software-developer-career/README.md

      Day 424 continue learn TypeScript
      Day 431 learn more about RESTFull API and more Day 446 Somewhat confused as to my learning path, I`ll try a bit to see what to continue with, I`m liking the backend more than the frontend
-     Dat 462 I keep learning, TypeScript and Node JS, I will start learning OOP since my knowledge is very basic, we eill also start with design patterns
+     Day 462 I keep learning, TypeScript and Node JS, I will start learning OOP since my knowledge is very basic, we eill also start with design patterns
+     Day 482 continue learning about typescript and OOP creating a chat application with MERN stack